alonsela2015/Self-Liking-Group/README.md

 - 🔹 **`FUN_*.R`**
   A set of custom functions required by the main script.
 These include routines for network preprocessing, SLG matrix generation, and temporal aggregation.

-- 🔹 **`.csv` files**
-  - A sample dataset for one year’s country-level co-authorship network.
-Nodes represent countries, and edges indicate co-authorship links within that year.
-  - An additional metadata file provides country-level attributes, such as:
-    - Region classification
-    - Continent

----

 ## ⚙️ Installation & Requirements